David Lammy

-David Lammy (born 19 July 1972) is an English politician and lawyer serving as Shadow Secretary of State for Foreign, Commonwealth and Development Affairs since 2021.
-A member of the Labour Party, he has been Member of Parliament (MP) for Tottenham since the 2000 Tottenham by-election.
+David Lindon Lammy (born 19 July 1972) is a British politician who has served as Deputy Prime Minister of the United Kingdom, Secretary of State for Justice and Lord Chancellor since September 2025.
+He previously served as Foreign Secretary from July 2024 to September 2025.
+A member of the Labour Party, he has been Member of Parliament (MP) for Tottenham since 2000.
+Lammy previously held various junior ministerial positions under Tony Blair and Gordon Brown between 2002 and 2010.